-From the giant sarcophagus containing the remains of an unknown soldier who perished in World War I to a sea of white marble headstones dotting the green rolling hills, every American should visit Arlington National Cemetery at least once to pay their respects.
-Here’s everything you need to know before you visit Arlington National Cemetery in Washington, DC.
+From the giant sarcophagus containing the remains of an unknown American soldier to a sea of white marble headstones dotting the green rolling hills, every American should visit Arlington National Cemetery at least once to pay their respects.
+Here’s everything you need to know before you visit the military cemetery in Washington, DC.

 Before it was a cemetery, the wooded land on the west side of the Potomac River was the estate of General Robert E. Lee and his wife, Mary Anna Custis Lee.
 Known as Arlington House, the Greek Revival mansion was built by slaves at the direction of George Washington’s grandson.